On the Persistence of QPOs During the SGR 1806-20 Giant Flare: RESULTS

 To explore the first possibility we look at strong signals separated by eight segments, i.e., one full rotational period.
 Because we want to look for signals that are also related to each other, we apply the following cuts: (1)~the signals must appear in consecutive periods rather than simply being separated by an integer number of periods, (2)~the $\pm 1\sigma$ centroid frequencies of the two periods must overlap, (3)~the frequency widths must be less than 10~Hz, and (4)~at least one of the segments must have a Bayes factor greater than 1000.
 With these cuts, there are only two possible pairs: the segment starting at 203.175~seconds and the subsequent segment, where the frequency is $\approx 31$~Hz; and the segment starting at 165.375~seconds and the following segment, where the frequency is $\approx 92$~Hz.
 In the second case, the following segment also has ${\cal B}>1000$.

 Thus in those two cases it is possible that there is an oscillation that persists for a full period.
 However, given that the associated frequency ranges ($20-40$~Hz and $80-120$~Hz) are the sources of the most common, and the strongest, QPOs (see Figures~\ref{fig:bayes9panel} and \ref{fig:strong}), it also seems plausible that in both of these cases there were independent excitations, by happenstance, which were separated by one rotational period.
 Some supporting evidence for this comes from the best-fit frequency widths, which are $\approx 2$~Hz for the 31~Hz signal and $\approx 0.7$~Hz for the 92~Hz signal.
-If these are related to decay rates then over the 7.56-second rotational period we would expect the signals to drop to undetectability.
+There are many possible origins of the frequency widths, but if they are related to decay rates then over the 7.56-second rotational period we would expect the signals to drop to undetectability.

 To explore the second possibility, of weaker persistent signals, we repeated our analysis for 8.0-second (roughly one period) segments that start every 7.56~seconds, and for 32.0-second (roughly four periods) segments that start every $4\times 7.56=30.24$~seconds (again, we choose to analyze data segments with durations that are an integer power of two larger than the $2^{-20}$ second time resolution in the {\it RXTE} data).
 We are again looking for strong signals that have widths consistent with a damping time that is not much less than the duration of the segment.